 The IRS recently issued proposed 457 regulations, which generally apply to compensation deferred under a 457(b) plan for calendar years beginning after the date that the final regulations are published.
 Linda Segal Blinn tells us what this means for sponsors of a 457(b) plan.

-Finally Proposed Regulations Issued for 457(f) Plans and 409A Plans
+Finally!
+Proposed Regulations Issued for 457(f) Plans and 409A Plans

 After almost nine years of waiting, finally IRS has issued proposed regulations for 457(f) plans!
-Susan Diehl writes that the new proposed regulations for government and tax-exempt 457(b) and 457(f) plans and for profit-companies’ top-hat plans under Internal Revenue Code Section 409A made expected changes and discusses what the regs mean.
+Susan Diehl writes that the new proposed regulations for government and tax-exempt 457(b) and 457(f) plans and for profit-companies’ top-hat plans under Internal Revenue Code Section 409A made expected changes and discusses what the regulations mean.

 When Is a Sick or Vacation Leave Plan Bona Fide?